 Daddy Daughter Port Aransas Fishing

 Traditions are something that fishing in Port Aransas has been keeping alive for many families.
-With another family keeping a tradition from the past generation, this tradition was set by a father who loved fishing very much.
-Dave started fishing on the Wharf Cat at only seven years old, and has been fishing there ever since.
-In recent times, he took his daughter fishing with him to keep a family tradition alive.
+Another family is holding a tradition from the past generation; this tradition was set by a father who loved fishing very much.
+Dave started fishing on the Wharf Cat at only seven years old and has been fishing there ever since.
+Recently, he took his daughter fishing with him to keep a family tradition alive.
 Captain Ronnie of the Wharf Cat took them thirty-one miles offshore.
-Soon, they moved onto their mission of targeting red snappers.
+Soon, they moved on to their mission of targeting red snappers.
 While they did catch numerous red snappers, their biggest prize was a large Ling.
 The daddy-daughter Port Aransas fishing charter was successful.

 And so, on June 23rd, Dave had his offshore daddy-daughter Port Aransas fishing trip.